Generalising Holographic Superconductors: The electric conductivity

 Two different quantities typically characterise holographic superconductors.
 One is the condensate, whose emergence has been readily checked in this paper using the analytical matching method presented in Sec.\,\ref{sec:condensate_analytic_calculations}.
 Additionally, the optical conductivity is worth being considered, since it generically exhibit a recognisable gap at some frequency $\omega_p$ in superconducting systems.
 With this as its outstanding feature, the conductivity can be used to classify systems as superconductors.

 However, little attention has been brought to the conductivity throughout this paper.
 The reason for the lack of focus on that quantity is that, as it will be shown in this last appendix, the calculation method that has been made use in this paper breaks down when an analytical computation of the conductivity is attempted.

+Nevertheless, we find it illustrative to take a look at the conductivity to show that the presented matching approach could provide a suitable starting point to derive semi-analytical calculation methods for the conductivity.
 The modification of the analytical method to account for the conductivity is left for a future work.

 In order to understand why this breaking happens, the results emerging from the analytical method will be put in comparison with the numerical outcome for the simple case of the s-wave superconductor, $\ell = 0$.